 - Establishing weather conditions when the accident occurred

-- Establishing whether followed all required bus regulations and local traffic laws were followed
+- Establishing whether all required bus regulations and local traffic laws were followed

 - Analyzing your medical reports with medical experts to establish your injuries

-- Recreating the accident with the assistance of accident re-creationist specialists
+- Re-creating the accident with the assistance of accident specialists

 Your attorney will use the information gathered in the investigation when consulting with medical and economic experts.
-Your attorney will work with these experts to determine which damages will be requested in your claim.
-Damages include, but are not limited, to the following:
+Your lawyer will work with these experts to determine which damages will be requested in your claim.
+Damages include, but are not limited to, the following: